Last updated on September 13th, 2021 at 10:30 am

 - Bathroom type: Dry

 Some folks might call this a Class B+ but it certainly looks like a Class C RV to me!
 And if it quacks like a duck and it walks like a duck…it’s probably a duck!
-The Thor Gemini looks like a Class C RV with the classic look of an overhead bunk (even though it’s not actually a bunk) but it’s also noticeable shorter coming in at only 23′ 6″.
+The Thor Gemini looks like a Class C RV with the classic look of an overhead bunk (even though it’s not actually a bunk) but it’s also noticeably shorter coming in at only 23′ 6″.

 The only thing I don’t like is the exceptionally large dining area inside the RV.
 It’s able to comfortably seat 4 (or maybe more) people but it’s unlikely you’re going to be traveling with that many people inside a rig this size.
-And if you’ve got 4 people eating together, you’d most likely want to eat outside and enjoy your campsite!
+And if you’ve got 4 people eating together, you’d most likely want to eat outside and enjoy a campsite!
 So I can’t help but feel that the dining space could be better utilized.

 The Gemini has a very nice dry bath with a large (by RV standards) 24″ by 36″ shower.
 The toilet is plastic and has a slight elevation (which I don’t mind at all).
-I really like the placement of the mirror and placing it at an angle really makes the bathroom feel larger.
+I really like the placement of the mirror and positioning it at an angle really makes the bathroom feel larger.

 You can check out a full tour of the bathroom here:

 Overall, this is one of the smallest Class C RVs you can get with a shower and toilet.
 Especially, if you’re looking for a dry bath since if you go any smaller in length you’re going to start running into wet baths only.
+It’s got a great price with an MSRP of $117,893 which is cheaper than many Class B rigs with fewer features.

 5. Gulfstream RV BT Cruiser 5210